pzerger/supplemental/CISSP/social-engineering.md

-Here is the updated explanation with examples for the social engineering principles:
+Some basic elements of social engineering you should know for the exam.

 ## Table of Contents